TIMELINE FOR PLANNING, COMPLETING, AND PRESENTING HONORS THESES

 - Preliminary bibliography

 - If your project is a research paper, plan on a length that would be appropriate for publication as an article in a good journal in your field.
 Often this means 20-25 typescript pages, but requirements may differ by discipline.
 Consult your advisor for models you might use as guides.
+Finding appropriate references for a project this size could be a challenge.
+For expert help, request an individual session with a subject-specialist librarian.
+You can make such a request by contacting Diane Campbell or Pat Dawson.
+Attach a copy of your proposal to the request to aid the librarian in planning for the appointment.

 Contexts and significance: In an introduction, explain the meaning and importance of your research question in ways that would make sense to non-specialists.
 This should be an elaboration, after your project is complete, of the “Justification” in your initial proposal (see above.)